-- The Court of Protection makes the decision on behalf of the person. - 52.
-In every other case, the Act does not say that any specific person or type of person is the decision-maker.
-Parliament's intention was that, wherever possible, a decision as to what is in the best interests of a person unable to take the relevant decision would be reached informally and collaboratively between those involved in their care or interested in their welfare, whether that be paid/professional or unpaid.
-This means that: - That a hospital has put someone down in the patient records as their 'next of kin' does not mean that they have any legal right to make any decision on their behalf; - A professional does not have a right to make the decision on behalf of the person simply because they occupy a particular position. - 53.
-However, it still makes sense to think of a "decision-maker" because of the way in which the Act works. - 54.
-Anyone who wants to carry out an act in connection with the care or treatment of another will only be protected from criminal and civil liability under s.5 MCA 2005 if they reasonably believe that the person lacks capacity to make the relevant decision and that the action to be taken is in the person's best interests. - 55.
-In some cases, the person who is going to carry out the act could be thought of as "the decision-maker" because they are having to decide whether they have the necessary reasonable belief to be able to benefit from the defence.
-For instance: - A GP taking a blood sample from a patient who they reasonably believe to lack capacity to consent would be the decision-maker as to whether taking that blood is in their patient's best interests. - The paid carer who has to decide whether to step in to intervene to prevent a person with dementia from injuring themselves will have to decide there and then whether they reasonably believe that the person lacks capacity and that the step is in their best interests (and, if it amounts to restraint, whether the additional conditions of necessity and proportionality are met). - 56.
+- 57. In some cases, the person who is going to carry out the act could be thought of as "the decisionmaker" because they are having to decide whether they have the necessary reasonable belief to be legally protected by the defence to liability.
+For instance: - A GP taking a blood sample from a patient who they reasonably believe to lack capacity to consent would be the decision-maker as to whether taking that blood is in their patient's best interests. - The paid carer who has to decide whether to step in to intervene to prevent a person with dementia from injuring themselves will have to decide there and then whether they reasonably believe that the person lacks capacity and that the step is in their best interests (and, if it amounts to restraint, whether the additional conditions of necessity and proportionality are met). - 58.
 In other cases, the person actually carrying out the act will be acting on the direction or under the supervision of another, or subject to a plan drawn up by someone else.
-In each case, the person will, themselves, have to be satisfied that they are acting in the best interests of the individual before carrying out the act, but are likely to being relying upon the views set down in the plan.
-In that case, it will be the person who is responsible for the plan who could be thought of as "the involved wherever possible because they have specifically been appointed by the court to have the authority to make decisions on behalf of the person.

-- decision-maker."
-In the hospital context, for instance, the consultant in charge of the patient's care should be thought of as the decision-maker.
-48 - 57.
+In each case, the person will, themselves, have to be satisfied that they are acting in the best interests of the individual before carrying out the act, but are likely to be relying upon the views set down in the plan.
+In that case, it will be the person who is responsible for the plan who could be thought of as "the decision-maker."
+In the hospital context, for instance, the consultant in charge of the patient's care should be thought of as the decision-maker.49 - 59.
 In any such situation, especially if there are different staff involved in the person's care from different organisations, it is important that there is one person who is identified as having the responsibility for the coordination of the process to determine what is in the individual's best interests.
-This may be the person who can be seen as the "decision-maker" in the way set out above, but in some cases, it could be more appropriate for that person to delegate this task to someone who has the right set of skills to facilitate the process of considering all the matters set out under the Act. - 58.
+This may be the person who can be seen as the "decision-maker" in the way set out above, but in some cases, it could be more appropriate for that person to delegate this task to someone who has the right set of skills to facilitate the process of considering all the matters set out under the Act. - 60.
 In all cases involving an organisation or a public body there must, however, ultimately be one person who is prepared to take responsibility on behalf of that organisation or body for the conclusion that the step being taken is in the best interests of the individual concerned.
 That does not mean that they have the right to take that decision, but simply that they are accountable for it.
-The importance of accountability and of approaching the process of best interests as an aspect of good governance was strongly emphasised by Hayden J in North West London Clinical Commissioning Group v GU [2021] EWCOP 59. - 59.
-Where there is a dispute as to where a person's best interests lie (or where health or social care professionals have reason to doubt that an attorney or a deputy is making decisions on their behalf in their best interests), the only place to get an authoritative determination of where those best interests lie is in the Court of Protection. - 60.
-In the context of authorising deprivations of liberty under Schedule A1 to the MCA 2005 ('DOLS'), Parliament has given a specific role to both best interests assessors and authorisers to consider where the person's best interests lie.
-This is a particular but very important aspect of best interests decision-making because neither the best interests assessor nor the authoriser will actually be involved in the delivery of care and treatment to the person concerned.
-Rather, their task is to assess whether the 'best interests plus' test set down in DOLS is met49 as part of the determination of whether authority should be granted to a managing authority to deprive the the judgment in the Supreme Court in [NHS Trust v Y [2018] UKSC 46] and the available guidance make it pellucidly clear that the person responsible for making decisions in this sphere, where P lacks capacity, is the individual with overall responsibility for the patient's care, as part of their clinical responsibility to ensure that treatment provided is in the patient's best interests.
+The importance of accountability and of approaching the process of best interests as an aspect of good governance was strongly emphasised by Hayden J in North West London Clinical the judgment in the Supreme Court in [NHS Trust v Y [2018] UKSC 46] and the available guidance make it pellucidly clear that the person responsible for making decisions in this sphere, where P lacks capacity, is the individual with overall responsibility for the patient's care, as part of their clinical responsibility to ensure that treatment provided is in the patient's best interests.
 This will usually be a consultant or general practitioner.

-48 See in this regard the observation of Hayden J in North West London Clinical Commissioning Group v GU [2021] EWCOP 59 at paragraph 98 that:
+49 See in this regard the observation of Hayden J in North West London Clinical Commissioning Group v GU [2021] EWCOP 59 at paragraph 98 that: